• Skip to primary navigation

 Making the lion cupcake toppers

-• I then used my scriber needle tool to mark the hair lines all around it, starting from the center of each round cut out to their outer edges before attaching each of these to the back of the lion heads with fondant glue.
+• Use the scriber needle tool to mark the mane lines all around it, starting from the center of each round cut out to their outer edges.
+And then attach each of these to the back of the lion heads with fondant glue.

-• I used black edible marker for the paws and the whiskers.
-And for the white dots in the eyes, I used a fine tip cake decorating brush and white food color to mark them.
+• Use black edible marker to draw the dots for the paws and the whiskers.
+And for the white dots in the eyes, use the fine tipped cake decorating brush, dip it into the white food coloring (do not dilute the paint) and dot the eyes.

-• Once the lions were all done, I left them aside to set completely.
+• Once the lions are all done, leave them aside to set completely.

 Assembling the cupcakes

-• Next were the cupcakes.
-Once the cupcakes were baked, I applied a thin layer of buttercream on top of each cupcake.
-And then I cut out round pieces of green fondant using my scalloped round cutter and attached them to the cupcakes.
+• Next, cut out round pieces of green fondant using the scalloped round cutter and attach them to the cupcakes.

 Reader Interactions